Walkers can start the route from 2pm to 2.30pm on Sunday 7th July 2019.

 First Aid and Emergency Procedures

 The route is marshalled by Rotarians and other volunteers who will be ready to assist and deal with any difficulties should they arise.
 The route will be closed down after the cut-off time by the route controllers to ensure every walker has finished.
 In the unlikely event of a medical problem please contact any marshal who will organise appropriate assistance.
-Medical and First Aid facilities are located at Reception, but can quickly respond to attend if needed on the walk route.
+Medical and First Aid facilities are located at Reception, but assistance can be given quickly if needed on the walk route.

 To the finish